jasonzhao371/DeepOCR/README.md

 output directory: the output path of prediction

-sequence : the sequence to predict(.fa)
+sequence : the sequences to predict(.fa)

 model file: the trained model(.hdf5)